Armandpl/GrowOnline-Java/README.md

 - An USB wifi dongle
 - some wires, a blade, a soldering iron, screws, bolts, a screwdriver, a drill..

-Then, you want to wire the system like that:
+Then, you'll want to wire the system like that:
 ![wiring diagramm](https://github.com/NitroOxyde/GrowOnline-Java/blob/master/GrowOnline_bb.png)

 At this point you may be a bit confused on how to put this all together, so we've made a quick [video](https://vimeo.com/156953965) that should give you and idea of where to start.